Iraqi police say ready to join assault on east Mosul

 Iraqi commanders say progress has been slowed by the fierce defence waged by the jihadists, who they say have used a network of tunnels under the eastern half of the city and exploited more than 1 million civilians as human shields.

-The fight in crowded residential areas has also restricted the use of heavy weapons and air strikes from the U.S.-led coalition, the military says.
+The fight in crowded residential areas has also restricted the use of heavy weapons and air strikes from the coalition.

-For weeks, commanders have also talked about opening a new front in southwest Mosul to stretch Islamic State defences.
+For weeks, commanders have talked about opening a new front in southwest Mosul to stretch Islamic State defences.
 But the despatch of the units to the southeast may delay that plan.

 The forces in Qaraqosh had been due to join other police units who have reached within 3 or 4 km (2 or 3 miles) of the airport on Mosul's southwestern edge, and were expected to open the new front inside the city on the west bank of the Tigris.